 Note, to delete the label you can click the X next to the label.

-Tips: when adding a new label, a list of all previously added labels are shown.
+Tips: When adding a new label, a list of all previously added labels are shown when you click on the drop down arrow.
 You can select an existing label from this list to save you re-typing it.
-In the image below, when typing a label starting with "d" you can see a list of existing labels to select from.
-Searching for labels in this list is not case sensitive.
+The following image is a list shown after clicking the drop down arrow:

 You can add multiple labels to an initiative as shown below.

-When prioritizing your initiatives on the 2x2, you may have too many initiatives on the canvas which makes it hard to see.
+As mentioned above, when prioritizing your initiatives on the 2 x 2, you may have too many initiatives on the canvas which makes it hard to see.
 Labels can be used to categorize your initiatives.
 A filter can be applied to see only the initiatives that match a given label.

 Note, you can filter by more than one label.
 For example, "Products & Automation" AND "Cloud Services"

-The initiatives not matching your label are hidden.
-If cost estimation and benefit values are shown, then these are shown as sub-total only.
+When choosing to only show the initiatives matching your label, the initiatives not matching your label are hidden.
+If cost estimation and benefit values are shown, then these are shown as a sub-total only.

-You can apply a label filter to the Prioritised Initiative 2x2, Initiative Summary Page, and Initiative Summary List documents.
+You can apply a label filter to the Initiatives & Actions, Prioritized Initiative 2x2, Initiative Summary Page, and Initiative Summary List documents.
 Applying a label filter can help narrow the list of initiatives shown.
 You may want to do this when sending a subset of your initiatives to a particular group of people or function for review.

-The Label filter is applied in the properties panel for your selected document, as shown below for the Initiative Summary Page document.
+The label filter is applied in the properties panel for your selected document, as shown below for the Initiatives & Actions document.